My Chinese wife and I have been living a van-life this past year.

-We sit with street musicians, at night, drinking beer amid the orange-lit old town, cheering with their singing and whooping; everyone ecstatic by the manic riffs of rebellion.
+We sit with street musicians at night, drinking beer amid the orange-lit old town, cheering with their singing and whooping; Everyone was ecstatic by the manic riffs of rebellion.
 This evening, China embraces the foreigner – and I’m f*ckin’ elated to be here.

-Thanks to Wade – a traveler, author, journalist who I met in China in 2012; for this story was inspired, encouraged and originally published on his personal website – VagabondJourney.com – as a guest post on April 27, 2020.
+Thanks to Wade – traveler, author, journalist (who I met in China in 2012) for this story was encouraged and originally published on his travel website – VagabondJourney.com – as a guest post on April 27, 2020.

 POSTSCRIPT: May 18, 2020

 Our van life journey across the mountains of Yunnan continues …

 PART #2: After the ancient town of Lijiang, we found a camp spot of empty fields overshadowed by the snowy, hacksaw peaks of “White Dragon Mountain”.

 And we love this place so much, that we’re still here 3 weeks later!

 A quiet, wide valley with access to water.